rfong/computery-resources/README.md

 Some favorite computery resources relevant to my interests.
+Perpetual work in progress.

 ### Context: learning modalities